Baia Mare metropolitan area: Territorial context

 BMMA covers an area of 1,410 square kilometers (22% of Maramureș County), having specific landforms (mountainous area of Gutâi Mountains, the lowland and hills of Baia Mare) with the Someș River and its tributaries (Lăpuș and Săsar Rivers) crossing it.

 Subdivisions

 Baia Mare Metropolitan Area is an intercommunity development association (IDA), made up of 19 localities, with Baia Mare City being in the centre.
+It includes the towns of Baia Sprie, Cavnic, Seini, Șomcuta Mare, and Tăuții-Măgherăuș, as well as 13 communes: Cernești, Cicârlău, Coaș, Coltău, Copalnic-Mănăștur, Dumbrăvița, Groși, Mireșu Mare, Recea, Remetea Chioarului, Satulung, Săcălășeni, and Valea Chioarului.
 The population of the metropolitan area exceeds 245,171 inhabitants, most of whom reside in Baia Mare City.
 The city, through the diversity of economic and cultural activities, affects surrounding communities.
 Also, in terms of economic development, surrounding localities provide land and labor force for entrepreneurs who want to develop their businesses or bring new investments to the area.
 The aim of the metropolitan area is to support the development of the city and neighboring localities based on a common vision to bring benefits for all the residents.

 The objectives of the Baia Mare Metropolitan Area are: